ASE A8 Engine Performance Practice Test

 - D. A disconnected fuel regulator vacuum hose.

 Answer B is wrong.
-A ruptured fuel pressure regulator diaphragm results in high fuel pressure; remove the regulator's vacuum hose to see if there if there's fuel inside the hose.
+A ruptured fuel pressure regulator diaphragm results in high fuel pressure; remove the regulator's vacuum hose to see if there if there's fuel inside the line.

 Answer C is correct.
 A clogged or faulty fuel injector results in a misfire at that cylinder.

-10. An engine with sequential fuel injection is scanned, and the LTFT is 24% at idle.
+10. A scanner is connected to a vehicle's data link connector to monitor fuel trim values.
+The display indicates a LTFT of 24% at idle.
 This percentage decreases when the engine speed is increased to 1500 RPM.
-Which of the following will result in this condition?
+Which of the following could be causing this condition?

 - A. High fuel pressure.